BhasvatiSristi/digital-twin-system/README.md

 # TwinForge

-This workspace includes a Vite React frontend and a small Python conversion service.
+TwinForge is a visual workspace for viewing and working with 3D parts and assemblies.
+It is built for loading models, inspecting them, arranging them, and keeping useful part information in one place.

+## What this project is for

+This app lets you:

+- open and view 3D models
+- upload new parts and assemblies
+- switch between loaded files
+- inspect part details in a side panel
+- adjust part settings and saved parameters
+- work with face-to-face part connections
+- move connected parts together as a group

+## What files you can use

+The viewer accepts these file types:

+- `.glb`
+- `.stl`
+- `.step`

-The viewer accepts only `.glb`, `.stl`, and `.step` files.
-GLB files load directly.
-STL and STEP files are converted to GLB by `conversion_server.py` before the model is added to the scene.
+GLB files open directly.
+STL and STEP files are prepared in the background so they can be shown in the viewer.

+## What you see in the app

+- The main area shows the 3D model.
+- The sidebar helps you manage uploaded files and choose which model is active.
+- The inspector shows part information and editing options.
+- The part popup shows saved details for the selected item.

-## Run locally
+## Main features

+- Model viewing with a clean 3D scene
+- File upload and model switching
+- Assembly and part relationship handling
+- Face-based connection between parts
+- Inspector controls for part information and parameters
+- Saved parameter rows for keeping custom part data organized

+## How to run it

 1. Install the Python packages from `requirements.txt`.
-2. Start the conversion API with `uvicorn conversion_server:app --reload --port 8000`.
+2. Start the Python service with `uvicorn conversion_server:app --reload --port 8000`.
-3. Start the frontend with `npm run dev`.
+3. Start the web app with `npm run dev`.

-The Vite dev server proxies `/api/*` to the conversion API, so the frontend can call `/api/convert` without CORS setup.
+## Basic workflow

+1. Open the app in the browser.
+2. Load a supported model file.
+3. Pick the part or assembly you want to work with.
+4. Use the sidebar and inspector to review or change details.
+5. Save any part-specific information you want to keep.

+## Notes

+- The app includes a fallback model if no uploaded model is active.
+- The viewer is meant for working with parts visually rather than reading data in a technical format.
+- If you add new model files, make sure they use one of the supported formats above.